 Struggling to get a Fastpass for all your top attractions?

 Test Track has a single rider line that can cut your wait if you are happy to ride on your own.
 Read our Guide to the Single Rider Line to find out more.

 Don’t create a strategy that includes all family members riding to realize too late not all of you can.
 Many of the Walt Disney World attractions do carry restrictions & are enforced rigidly.
 At Epcot these are:

 - Mission Space Orange at least 44 inches tall to ride

 - Mission Space Green at least 40 inches to ride

 - Test Track at least 40 inches tall to ride

 - Soarin at least 40 inches tall to ride

-Guests of Walt Disney World Resort Hotels & select non-Disney owned resorts can enjoy extra time in Epcot several days each week.
+Guests of Walt Disney World Resort Hotels & select non-Disney owned resorts can enjoy extra time in Epcot on select days.
 Extra Magic Hours occur either before parks open or after they close to regular guests.
-Sounds too good to be true?

 We have created a Guide to Avoiding Crowds at Walt Disney World which will help you beat the crowds at Epcot.